Punk'd

 Punk'd is an American hidden camera–practical joke reality television series that first aired on MTV in 2003.
 It was created by Ashton Kutcher and Jason Goldberg, with Kutcher serving as producer and host.
 It bears a resemblance to both the classic hidden camera show Candid Camera and to TV's Bloopers & Practical Jokes, which also featured pranks on celebrities.
 Being "punk'd" referred to being the victim of such a prank.
 New episodes hosted by King Bach and DeStorm Power aired on BET.

-A new reboot of the series hosted by Chance the Rapper premiered on Quibi in 2020 and moved to The Roku Channel upon the platform's demise, premiering the second season in December 2021.
+A reboot of the series hosted by Chance the Rapper premiered on Quibi in 2020 and moved to The Roku Channel until its cancellation in December 2021.

 History and format

-Originally, Ashton Kutcher and MTV were developing a program called Harassment, a hidden camera show which would feature pranks on regular people.
+Originally, Ashton Kutcher and MTV were developing a program called Harassment, a hidden camera show which would feature pranks on regular everyday anonymous people.
 However, a January 2002 prank involving a fake dead body at the Hard Rock Hotel in Las Vegas backfired and the couple who were targets of the prank sued Kutcher, MTV, and the hotel for $10 million.
 The concept was later retooled to involve celebrities instead.
 Pranks would be set at a variety of locations, public and private.
-The show's first prank was set at singer Justin Timberlake's home, where he was led to believe that government agents were seizing his home and valuables because of unpaid income taxes.
+One of the show's first pranks was set at singer Justin Timberlake's home, where he was led to believe that government agents were seizing his home and valuables because of unpaid income taxes.
 Time magazine ranked the prank #3 on its list of 32 Epic Moments in Reality-TV History.
-Another involved Frankie Muniz's special custom-made limited edition Porsche being stolen.
+Another (the very first) involved Frankie Muniz's special custom-made limited edition Porsche being stolen.

 A frequent segment during the first two seasons was a Punk'd cast member pretending to interview celebrities at red carpet events, only to mock them instead.
 This segment closely copies what originated on The Howard Stern Show in the 1980s, when Stern and his writers began sending interns (most notably Stuttering John Melendez) to ask celebrities embarrassing questions on the red carpet.
 During the first season then-fifteen-year-old Ryan Pinkston posed as a reporter from a children's television program, and would insult the celebrities.
 During season two, the producers then chose a foreign interviewer accompanied by her interpreter who would then ask inane questions to the guests.
 Several actors, like Jill Wagner, Masi Oka, B. J. Novak, Caitlyn Taylor Love, Dax Shepard, and a then-unknown Bill Hader were accomplices in the pranks.
+But when the next celebrity targets who saw the show would recognize the members of Punk'd and realized what was happening to them, the show would get new field agents every season.

 The series finale aired on MTV on May 29, 2007, and culminated in early June with the Punk'd Awards.